timschmidt/replimat-firmware-1.x.x/README.md

     If all goes well the firmware is uploading and you'll see the led on your arduino flashing wildly.
     The Arduino IDE will tell you when it has finished uploading.

-* Utilise my exporter with Inkscape to design your cuts and rasters https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin
+* Utilise the exporter with Inkscape to design your cuts and rasters https://github.com/TurnkeyTyranny/laser-gcode-exporter-inkscape-plugin

 * Burn your eyeballs out!